c0deina/esx_robnpc/README.md

-# esx_robnpc
+# fxserver-esx_boilerplate
-This script allows you to rob NPCs, it was made in around 20 minutes so expect improvements.
+FXServer ESX Boilerplate

+This a sample script for es_extended